theukedge/shortcodes-to-show-or-hide-content/readme.txt

 * Plugin now respects site's local time, rather than server time

 == Upgrade Notice ==

+= 2.5 =
+Addition of `else` parameter to (optionally) specify what should appear when the enclosed content is hidden.
+Retire pre-2.0 shortcodes.

 = 2.4 =
 Coding standards, logic and performance improvements.